Richard Kollmar

-Richard Tompkins Kollmar (December 31, 1910 – January 7, 1971), also known professionally as Dick Kollmar, was an American stage, radio, film and television actor, television personality and Broadway producer.
+Richard Tompkins Kollmar (December 31, 1910 – January 7, 1971) was an American stage, radio, film and television actor, television personality and Broadway producer.
 Kollmar was the husband of journalist Dorothy Kilgallen.

 Early life

 Kollmar was born to Mr. and Mrs. John Kollmar.
 His great-great-grandfather was Daniel D. Tompkins, the fourth governor of New York and the sixth vice president of the United States.
 When Kollmar was an infant, the family moved to Ridgewood, New Jersey, where his father worked as an architect.
 Kollmar attended Tusculum College, where he became interested in acting, and he performed in the school's glee club and was the editor of the school newspaper.
 Upon graduation, he enrolled at the Yale School of Drama but dropped out after winning a role on a radio drama.